Zeegomo/CIPs/CIP-0036/README.md

   3: "0x00588e8e1d18cba576a4d35758069fe94e53f638b6faf7c07b8abd2bc5c5cdee47b60edc7772855324c85033c638364214cbfc6627889f81c4",
   // nonce
   4: 5479467
-  // voting_purpose: 0 = Catalyst, 1 = Council Election
+  // voting_purpose: 0 = Catalyst
   5: 0
 }
 ```
-The entries under keys 1, 2, 3, 4 and 5 represent the Catalyst delegation array,
+The entries under keys 1, 2, 3, 4 and 5 represent the Catalyst delegations,
 the staking key on the Cardano network, the address to receive rewards,
 a nonce, and a voting purpose, respectively.
 A registration with these metadata will be
 considered valid if the following conditions hold: